zalando/restful-api-guidelines/http/Http.md

 POST requests are idiomatically used to create single resources, but other semantics on collection resources are equally possible.
-The semantic is best described as »*please add the enclosed representation or execute well a specified request to/on the collection resource identified by the URL*«.
+The semantic is best described as »*please add the enclosed representation or execute a well specified request to/on the collection resource identified by the URL*«.

-- POST request should only be applied to collection resources, and not to single resource, as this has an unclear semantic
+- POST request should only be applied to collection resources, and normally not on single resource, as this has an undefined semantic
-- on successful POST requests, the server will create one or multiple a new resources and provide their URI/URLs in the response
+- on successful POST requests, the server will create one or multiple new resources and provide their URI/URLs in the response
 - successful POST requests will usually generate 200, if a resources have been updated, 201 if the resources have been created, and 202, if the request was accepted but has not been finished